knxd/knxd/doc/inifile.rst

     Accept all device-addressed packets, instead of checking which knxd can forward.
-This option is not a no-op because, while knxd defaults to forwarding all packets, it won't accept messages to devices that it knows to be on the same bus as the message in question.
+This option is not a no-op because, while knxd defaults to forwarding all packets, it won't accept messages to devices that it knows to be on the bus on which the message in question arrived.

     This option only applies to drivers which directly connect to a twisted-pair KNX wire.